Quantization of algebraic invariants through Topological Quantum Field Theories: TQFTs with basepoints and representation varieties

-The upshot of this computation is that from the simple knowledge of the virtual class of the representation variety for only finitely many genii, which can be computed through a brute force approach, the virtual class for arbitrary genus can be computed thanks to the existence of an underlying TQFT.
+The upshot of this computation is that from the simple knowledge of the virtual Hodge class of the representation variety for only finitely many genii, which can be computed through a brute force approach (see for instance the algorithm described in \cite[Appendix A]{hablicsek2022virtual} or the algebraic representatives method developed in \cite{vogel2023motivic}), the virtual Hodge class for arbitrary genus can be computed thanks to the existence of an underlying TQFT.